daandouwe/Machine-Translation-with-CRFs/README.md

 `note:` when you select the sentences of a certain length you get a smaller number than 40k!
 The first example with `<10` gives 28372 parses, but when you put `<15` you will catch more sentences.
 To make sure that in the final training we can compare the runs for the three different parse-types fairly let's  **only use the parses 0-28k**.

+## Training schedule

+* `DONE` I'm at this moment (Monday 12:42) training on `eps-40k-ml10-3trans` and `eps-40k-ml10-5trans` with [these](prediction/eps-40k-ml10-3trans/screenshot.png) resp. [these](prediction/eps-40k-ml10-5trans/screenshot.png) settings.
+This will take approximately 12 hours.

+* `TODO` I would propose to use the same settings to train on `eps-40k-ml15-3trans`.

+* If you want to train on any of the three parses with different settings, please do!

+## Trained weights

+* One iteration over the whole `eps-40k-ml10-3trans`: [weights](trained-weights/eps-40k-ml10-3trans/trained-1-weights.pkl).
+See training settings [here](trained-weights/eps-40k-ml10-3trans/screenshot.png).

+* One iteration over the whole `eps-40k-ml10-5trans`: [weights](trained-weights/eps-40k-ml10-5trans/trained-1-weights.pkl).
+See training settings [here](trained-weights/eps-40k-ml10-5trans/screenshot.png).

+* `TODO` One iteration over the whole `eps-40k-ml15-3trans`: [weights](trained-weights/eps-40k-ml10-5trans/trained-1-weights.pkl)

+## Dev-set translations

+We have obtained the following translations with the above trained weights.
+See also the [reference translations](prediction/dev/reference.txt) of the dev-set.

+* [Translations](prediction/dev/ml10-3trans/viterbi-predictions-1.txt) for `eps-40k-ml10-3trans`.
+BLEU score: ...

+* [Translations](prediction/dev/ml10-5trans/viterbi-predictions-1.txt) for `eps-40k-ml10-5trans`.
+BLEU score: ...

 ## Some notes on training